 I, personally, like those things.
 In fact, I desire of experiencing the joy of having a partner in life.
 And that is okay!
 Actually, it is good!
 Because our God is our source of great and good things (James 1:17), and also those desires came from Him (Psalm 37:4).

 Feeling in love is so wonderful and is so beautiful because it comes from the Author of love Himself.

 However, not everything that comes with dating is okay.
 There are things that we must limit ourselves into and there are boundaries that we should be aware of.

-As Christians, the Bible is our guideline to a rightful dating such that amidst our relationship with others, we will be able to glorify His name.
+As Christians, the Bible is our guideline to a rightful dating such that amidst our relationship with others (even in friendship and family ties), we will be able to glorify His name.

 Our main existence is crafted because God loves us and He wants us to worship Him.

 And when in a relationship, one goal is that we are not to worship the other person but to worship God TOGETHER with that person.

 It should be a situation where God will be glorified the most by pleasing Him the most.